 I’m having a really hard time writing this post because there aren’t any fixings for these stuffed avocados left, and I’m craving them so badly.
 They check all the boxes for my top practical considerations because they’re healthy, fast, easy, and filling.
 And they check all my flavor and texture boxes because they’re creamy, savory, spicy, and sweet with a little bit of crunch from the scallions.
 They’re pretty much all I’ve wanted for dinner ever since I first dreamed them up.

 The premise for this dish is simple: it’s an avocado boat stuffed with a shrimp and mango filling accented with scallions and topped with an easy jalapeño aioli.
-The aioli is creamy, heart-healthy and delicious thanks to its main ingredient: avocado oil mayo from Primal Kitchen.
+The aioli is creamy, heart-healthy and delicious thanks to its main ingredient: avocado oil mayo from Primal Kitchen, which I buy from Thrive Market (affiliate link–I earn from qualifying purchases).
 It has only a handful of wholesome ingredients: avocado oil, cage-free, organic eggs, organic vinegar, salt, and rosemary extract.
 No sugar or canola oil in sight!

 I really hope you give these stuffed avocados with shrimp and mango a try–they’re so good that I can’t stop thinking about them.
 And since the hardest part of the whole process is buying avocados and mangos, it’s not too late to add these to your Cinco de mayo menu for tonight!